lucasnell/github_gsis/github_gsis.md

 ========================================================

-- Under "Git" tab, checked "Staged" for file(s) that you changed or added
+1. Under "Git" tab, checked "Staged" for file(s) that you changed or added
-- Hit "Commit"
+2. Hit "Commit"
-- Add useful commit message
+3. Add useful commit message
-- Hit "Commit" again
+4. Hit "Commit" again
+5. Hit "Push"

 If the above works, then you're successfully using GitHub through RStudio